Miriam College

 Miriam College (Dalubhasaang Miriam) is a non-stock, non-profit Filipino Catholic educational institution for girls and young women in Quezon City, Philippines.
+It also has two satellite campuses in Sta.
+Rosa, Laguna and Porac, Pampanga.

 It offers academic programs from pre-elementary to post-graduate and adult education levels that develop the learning and caring competencies of students and are enriched by a wide range of national, regional, and international linkages.

-Although primarily a women’s school, its pre-elementary, graduate, adult education, and deaf education programs accept male students.
+Although primarily an educational institution for women, its pre-elementary, graduate, adult education, and deaf education programs accept male students.
+Its satellite campuses are fully co-educational.